midl-dev/tezos-on-gke/README.md

 A private node performs bakings and endorsements.
 It connects exclusively to the two public nodes belonging to the cluster.

-The baker node uses a [Regional Persistent Disk](https://cloud.google.com/compute/docs/disks/#repds) so it can be respun quickly in the other node from the pool if the first node goes offline for any reason, for example base OS upgrade.

 The setup is production hardened:
 * usage of kubernetes secrets to store sensitive values such as node keys.
 They are created securely from terraform variables,
 * network policies to restrict communication between pods.
 For example, only sentries can peer with the validator node.